Glasscock University Professor in Undergraduate Teaching Excellence

 - SOCI 691 – Research (Graduate Level)

-- Talking at Trena’s: Everyday Conversation at an African American Tavern (New York University Press, 2001)
+- Talking at Trena’s: Everyday Conversations at an African American Tavern (New York University Press, 2001)

 - Living Through the Hoop: High School Basketball, Race, and the American Dream (New York University Press, 2008)